 It was during this three-day celebration that volunteers from all over the United States built this barn.
 The original barn on this farm was built by neighbors during what is referred to as a ‘barn raising’.
-This present barn was built in a three-day ‘barn raising’ by our extended ‘Disney Fan’ Neighbors.
+This present barn was built in a three-day ‘barn raising’ by our extended ‘Disney Fan’ neighbors.
 Using blueprints furnished by the Disney family, local carpenter Bob Ewigman, oversaw the construction.

 By his own account, Walt’s happiest childhood memories were of his family’s farm in Marceline.
 Walt recalled that on one sunny Missouri day, he announced to the neighboring children that the Disney Family Circus would be performed later that day in the Disney Barn.
 Admission would be 10 cents.
 His circus animals were dogs, cats and a pig dressed in baby clothes.
 In hindsight Walt admitted that you can’t train a cat to do much.
 His audience was unimpressed.
 Flora, Walt’s Mother, made him return the admission he had charged.
 Walt recalls learning a valuable lesson, “Give the audience more entertainment value than they expect and they will be happy customers”.
 That Marceline lesson served him well.

 The family barn obviously lingered in Walt’s memory.
-Forty years later, he would build a workshop on his estate in California that was an exact replica of the Marceline barn.
+40 years later, he would build a workshop on his estate in California that was an exact replica of the Marceline barn.
 Today that barn has been relocated to Griffith Park in Los Angeles.

 The tradition of autographs on the barn interior began in 2001 when the volunteers building the barn left their signatures.
 Today signatures placed on the interior wood walls and beams of the barn are welcome.